 This service also lets you quickly and easily order repeat prescriptions and is open 24 hours a day, 7 days a week.

 Using this service lets you book appointments when and where best for you - and also frees up our telephones for calls where some information or advice is needed.

 The cost of calling us

-We know that our 0845 number could be expensive for you to call from a mobile phone.
-This has now been changed to an 0345 number which should cost the same as a local call (you can check this with your mobile phone provider).
+We have an 0345 number which should keep costs to local call rate (you can check this with your mobile phone provider).
 We need this type of number as it lets emergency calls (such as collapses and chest pains) go to the front of any phone queue.

 As we look after both routine health problems and acute illnesses, we need to make sure that you can see us quickly when your issue means that this is needed.
 When calling, if you let us know that your request is urgent - we will arrange for this to be assessed by a GP.
 You will then be contacted by either a GP (to assess or provide advice) or a member of the admin team, who can book the appropriate appointment with you.

 We hope this improves access but we do know that demand is high for all types of appointments.